ricoen/learn-math/README.md

 # learn-math
-Learn mathematics with Python programming
+Learn mathematics for machine learning with Python.